 Overall, Implementation of the planned actions and services was completed as described.
 There are still considerations for continuing to improve the four year cohort graduation rate through continued graduation progress monitoring.
-We will continue to work on new and existing initiatives over the next few years in order to monitor progression.
+We will continue to work on new and existing initiatives in order to monitor progression.